mingchen/docker-android-build-box/README.md

 ## Tags

-Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.6.0`
+Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.7.0`

+### 1.7.0

+* Upgrade ndk from 18b to 19.

 ### 1.6.0